GreenDelta/openLCA2-manual/src/running_olca_for_first_time.md

 		_Preferences Configuration_

-		- **Graphical editor theme:** You can change now the theme for the model graph namely: Dark, Light, Nord Dark, Nord Light, Poimardres.
+		- **Graphical editor theme:** You can change now the theme for the model graph and Sankey diagram namely: Dark, Light, Nord Dark, Nord Light, Poimandres.
 However, to access the dark mode for the whole application, you need to select it on your operating system.

 		![](./media/editor_theme.png)